Nerve Ablation for Chronic PainSkip to the navigation

-Radiofrequency ablation of nerves is a procedure that may be used to reduce certain kinds of chronic pain by preventing transmission of pain signals.
-It is a safe procedure in which a portion of nerve tissue is heated to cause an interruption in pain signals and reduce pain in that area.
-This procedure is sometimes called radiofrequency lesioning.
+The destruction (also called ablation) of nerves is a method that may be used to reduce certain kinds of chronic pain by preventing transmission of pain signals.
+It is a safe procedure in which a portion of nerve tissue is destroyed or removed to cause an interruption in pain signals and reduce pain in that area.
+Nerve ablation can be done in different ways.
+For example, it can be done using heat, cold, or chemicals.
+What the procedure is called depends on how it is done.
+For example, it may be called radiofrequency ablation, cryoablation, neurotomy, or rhizotomy.

 Your doctor will first identify the nerve or nerves that are sending pain signals to your brain.
 You will have a test that uses a nerve block, which numbs specific nerves, to help your doctor find the nerves that are causing your pain.